JungeAlexander/blogdown_website/content/blog/2023-02-05-book-review-hands-on-healthcare-data.md

 working with healthcare data as well as the core challenges to be aware of.
 I think this is the first book trying to address this area.

 🤔 - the book **could** be useful to anyone else wanting to learn about healthcare data and what to do with it.
-But a more general audience will find themselves skipping many of the more technical sections of the book.
+But I think a more general audience will find themselves skipping many of the more technical sections of the book.